tensorflow/dtensor-gcp-examples/README.md

 ## Description

-- deploy/gce-cluster: First build a cluster of 4 GCE GPU VMs, then run 1 dtensor client per VM.
+- deploy/gce-cluster: First build a cluster of 4 GCE 2GPU VMs, then run 1 dtensor
+  client per VM.

-- deploy/gce-node: First build a single GCE GPU VM with 4 gpus, then run 1 client per GPU on the VM.
+- deploy/gce-node: First build a single GCE GPU VM with 8 gpus, then run 1 client per GPU on the VM.
 For each dtensor client, the unwanted GPUs are hidden via `CUDA_VISIBILE_GPU`.